 You might be living on a smaller income in retirement.
 According to the Administration of Community Living (ACL) report “2020 Profile of Older Americans”, the median income in 2019 for older persons was $27,398.
 Though this varies greatly by gender with the median income for men at $36,921 and the median income for women at $21,815.

 If you don’t have a large nest egg and you’re mostly relying on Social Security checks, you could be facing a tighter budget than you did when you had a full-time job to pay for your expenses.

-With pay-per-mile car insurance, control how much you pay each month.
+By choosing pay-per-mile car insurance, you can control how much you pay each month and pay less because you drive less.
 Car insurance can be one less thing you have to worry about.